 The exercise price per share attributable to issued call options regarding the share-based incentive scheme for 2012 is SEK 71.50; the exercise period is 14 September 2015 until 3 June 2016, inclusive.

-The exercise price per share attributable to issued call options regarding the share-based incentive programme for 2013 is SEK 106.13; the exercise period is 19 September 2016 until 2 June 2017 inclusive.
+The exercise price per share attributable to issued call options regarding the share-based incentive scheme for 2013 is SEK 106.13; the exercise period is 19 September 2016 until 2 June 2017, inclusive.

-Issued call options for repurchased shares represent a potential dilution effect of approximately 0.5 percent during the last 12-month period (0.2).
-The corresponding dilution effect is 0.6 percent for the latest accounting period (0.3) and 0.9 percent for the latest quarter (0.2).
-The share price at 31 December 2013 was SEK 105.50.
+Issued call options for repurchased shares represent a potential dilution effect of approximately 0.7 percent during the financial year (0.2).
+The corresponding dilution effect is 0.8 percent for the latest quarter (0.4).
+The share price at 31 Mars 2014 was SEK 101.75.

-During the period 1 April to 30 September 2013 Addtech acquired the Rutab Group to become part of the Energy business area, Holger Eldfast AB to join the Industrial Solutions business area and Vimex AS to the Life Science business area.
+During the period 1 April to 31 December 2013 Addtech acquired Valnor AS to become part of the Components business area, the Rutab Group to become part of the Energy business area, Holger Eldfast AB and Sittab AB to join the Industrial Solutions business area and Vimex AS to the Life Science business area.
 For more information on these acquisitions see previous interim reports and Addtech's website.

-The total consideration for the period's five acquisitions was SEK 228 million.
-The combined effect of the acquisitions on the Addtech Group's net sales was SEK 148 million, on operating profit it was SEK 9 million and on profit after tax for the period it was SEK 6 million.
-Had the acquisitions been completed on 1 April 2013, their impact would have been an estimated SEK 223 million on Group net sales, about SEK 16 million on operating profit and some SEK 11 million on profit after tax for the period.
+The total consideration for the year's five acquisitions was SEK 234 million.
+The combined effect of the acquisitions on the Addtech Group's net sales was SEK 225 million, on operating profit it was SEK 15 million and on profit after tax for the year it was SEK 9 million.
+Had the acquisitions been completed on 1 April 2013, their impact would have been an estimated SEK 300 million on Group net sales, about SEK 22 million on operating profit and some SEK 15 million on profit after tax for the year.

 According to the preliminary acquisition analyses, the assets and liabilities included in the acquisitions were as follows: